-I’ve now written two nonfiction books about the coal region of northeastern Pennsylvania; the place my mother’s family comes from.
-The first, “Coal Country Connections” is based on the over 70 signatures in an autograph album from the 1880s owned by a woman from the region, and the book is about the lives of the … More “Coal Country Connections” & “You Dream Every Night That I am Home” are now available in bookshops
+I’ve now written two nonfiction books about the coal region of northeastern Pennsylvania.
+The first, “Coal Country Connections” is based on the over 70 signatures in an autograph album from the 1880s owned by a woman from the region, and the book is about the lives of the signers of the album.
+The second book, … More “Coal Country Connections” & “You Dream Every Night That I am Home” are now available in bookshops

 The ability to self-publish on Amazon is an amazing thing.
 I’m proof that it can be done—I just published my second book, You Dream Every Night That I am Home.
 It’s incredibly rewarding to be able to pull up your own book on your Kindle, or to open a package from Amazon to find a … More Self-publishing means self-promotion